junngeronimo/junetune/README.md

 # TuneJunn

-Lightweight web app instrument tuner built with Angular.js
+Web app instrument tuner built with Angular.js.

 ## About